fastai/course20/docs/start_paperspace_core.md

 jupyter notebook
 ```

-A page will open in your browser that will display the Fast.ai notebooks in your Jupyter environment.
-You can also access your Jupyter environment through the outputted url in your terminal.
+After the Jupyter server is running, copy and paste the url that was outputted in your terminal into your local browser to interact with the Jupyter enviornment and Fast.ai notebooks.

 ## Stopping Your Instance